heptarch/heptarch.github.io/drafts/demon.md

 velocity of rotation is maintained?
 By a combination of magnetism and cooling, we might apply some of these notions to corpuscular machines, but I some of the finer points of experimental chemistry elude me.
-I remember you stating in your lectures on acoustics that you had studied with Kekulé?"
+I remember you stating in your lectures on acoustics that you studied with Kekulé?"
 The notebook becomes suddenly clear: equations, engineering schematics, scattered exclamations of EYPHKA!
 The absurdity has somewhat changed character.